 The two factors, that set Gravel apart from other Trailmech hubs are the wide range of supported drivetrains and a streamlined, performance driven profile.
 But what are these really and how they affect the design of the hubs?

 Versatility: Supported Drivetrains

 The drivetrains can be quite different.
 There are rigs equipped with MTB transmission, others with Road.
 Even with a designated, “designed group up for gravel adventures”, as Shimano dubbed the GRX group, the choice of a cassette is not dictated.
-Our view is that the hub should give the flexibility to a rider to use either the 11 speed Road or 11 speed MTB cassettes.
+Our view is that the hub should give the flexibility to use anything from 11 to 13 speed Road, or 11 to 12 speed MTB cassettes.
 And this what Gravel hub is about – versatility.

 Gravel hubs are available with ISO rotor mount only.
 For all Center Lock enthusiasts out there – it is in our roadmap for 2022/23.

 You aren’t going to need 15 mm front axle for the suspension fork.
 Indeed, it is 12 mm thru axle only.
 Its internal axle and bearings are aligned with that goal, making it nimbler and lighter.
 At the same time, instead of commonly used 6802 (15x24x5) bearings, there is a pair of larger ones – 63802 (17x24x7).
 These 2.00 mm of extra width delivers a considerable increase of its performance and durability.
 And with the combined hub set weight of 370 g, they won’t drag you down.